nimrodoron/SoftwareProject/CatAndMouse/README.txt

-							 to the cheese. the mouse (max player) will choose the minimum distance to the cheese (1/shortest path to cheese)*10 and the maximum distance from the cat running time - according to the level (level=seconds)
+							 to the cheese. the mouse (max player) will choose the minimum distance to the cheese (1/shortest path to cheese)*10 and the maximum distance from the cat

 ##########################################################################################